 We get it.
 The thought of Grand Central Market can be a drag.
 The tourists, the lines, the hovering of said tourists while you eat your taco so they can score your table when you’re done.
 It’s not exactly what you envisioned for your Saturday afternoon.

-Although it’s one of the newer kids on the GCM block, La Tostaderia feels like it’s been in town much longer.
-This seafood-centric spot is serving up tasty tostadas piled with ceviche and seafood tacos galore.
-Go for the fish ceviche tostada - a tangy mix of white fish, tomato, onion and cucumber, smothered in lime and topped with avocado.
+Seafood-centric Mexican spot La Tostaderia has only been at Grand Central Market for a couple of years, but it has already achieved staple status.
+Go for the fish ceviche tostada - a tangy mix of white fish, tomato, onion and cucumber that’s smothered in lime and topped with avocado.
 Be sure to make liberal use of the Tapatío they hand over with your order.
-It’s a tasty, fresh change from the heavy offerings found around most of the market.
+La Tostaderia is a tasty, fresh change from most of the heavy offerings found around most of the market.